lycantropus/MOCKPIXEL057/README.md

 To build the app please follow this steps:

-run `php composer install` in the backendServer directory.
+Run `php composer install` in the backendServer directory.

-add a `.env` file with the normal Laravel setup (you need to setup the database configuration)
+Add a `.env` file with the normal Laravel setup (you need to setup the database configuration).

-add the following enviroment variables to the .env file:
+Add the following enviroment variables to the .env file:
 `ENDPOINT_URL=https://api.prod.smartservices.car2go.com/`
 `VIN=MOCKPIXEL057`

-depending on your laravel version you may need to run `php artisan key:generate` to create an APP_KEY
+Depending on your laravel version you may need to run `php artisan key:generate` to create an APP_KEY.

-run `php artisan migrate --seed` to generate the DB tables and populate them with the seeds
+Run `php artisan migrate --seed` to generate the DB tables and populate them with the seeds.

-bring your VM up if you are using Homestead or call `php artisan serve` if not
+Bring your VM up if you are using Homestead or call `php artisan serve` otherwise.

+(Check postman files for API routes info and syntax.)

 # Screenshots